ChristianKohler/Homepage/content/posts/2019-11-25-lint-one-bite-at-a-time/index.md

 # Summary

 It's very easy and very little work to set up a "newrule" config and enforce the config with a precommit hook.
 Now your codebase should become better every day as people are working on it.
 Without the upfront costs you'd have with fixing all errors in one commit.
+That's how you eat an elephant\*.
+One bite at a time.

+> “How do you eat an elephant?
+One bite at a time.”

+\* I am strongly against eating elephants.
+It's a saying.
+Google it 😉